Compression and Conditional Emulation of Climate Model Output: Model Estimation and Summary Statistic Selection

 \section{Model Estimation and Summary Statistic Selection}

-We consider the Fourier coefficients $\sY(\omega_k; x)$ as the summary statistics to store.
+We consider a subset of the Fourier coefficients $\sY(\omega_k; x)$ as the summary statistics $S(Y)$.
 The reason for this choice is two-fold.
-First, approximate independence across frequency of the Fourier coefficients greatly simplifies the conditional simulations given the stored Fourier coefficients--we can conditionally simulate the remaining Fourier coefficients at each frequency independently of those at other frequencies, and then transform back to the time-domain with an inverse discrete Fourier transform.
+First, the approximate independence across frequency of the Fourier coefficients greatly simplifies the conditional simulations given the stored Fourier coefficients; we can conditionally simulate the remaining Fourier coefficients at each frequency independently of those at other frequencies, and then transform back to the time-domain with an inverse discrete Fourier transform.
 Second, at many of the spatial locations, especially the ocean locations, most of the variance of the time series is concentrated on a few low-frequency Fourier coefficients.
 As a consequence, many of the time series can be efficiently compressed by storing a small number of low-frequency Fourier coefficients.

-The total number of Fourier coefficients we can store is dictated primarily by the desired compression rate and the storage burden of the model.
-For example, at a 10:1 compression rate, we can store a total of 1.997 million numbers.
-Accounting for the model burden, this leaves us with 1.981 million numbers left to store.
-The total number of Fourier coefficients we can store is governed further by the ratio of zero frequency to non-zero frequency coefficients that are stored, since the non-zero frequency coefficients are complex, and thus count double.
+The total storage capacity is dictated by the size of the original dataset and the desired compression ratio.
+For example, at a 10:1 compression ratio, we can store a total of 1.997 million numbers, which must be split between storing Fourier coefficients and model parameters.
+Accounting for the burden of storing model parameters leaves us with 1.942 million numbers left for representing Fourier coefficients.
+The total number of Fourier coefficients we can store is governed further by the ratio of zero frequency to non-zero frequency coefficients that are stored, since the non-zero frequency coefficients are complex, and thus require storage of two numbers.
 A further complicating matter is that, in addition to storing the Fourier coefficient $\sY(\omega_k; x)$, we must store $k$ and $x$.
 We assume that each frequency-location pair $(k,x)$ requires 8 bits on average, which we think is a conservative estimate and can be achieved with a standard delta encoding method \citep{sayood2012introduction}.
-Noting that the total number of stored Fourier coefficients is a somewhat complicated but easily computed function of the model, the compression rate, and the distribution of coefficients among frequencies, we denote the number of stored coefficients as $N$ to simplify the discussion below.
+Noting that the total number of stored Fourier coefficients is a somewhat complicated but easily computable function of the model, the compression ratio, and the distribution of coefficients among frequencies, we denote the number of stored coefficients as $N$ to simplify the discussion below.